schochastics/snahelper/README.md

 networks with a small “canvas” to draw on.
 The network can be exported as an igraph object at the end of the session by clicking on “Done”.

+The third addin `Netreader` is meant to facilitated the import of raw network data.
+It provides a GUI to easily read network and attribute data and combine them to an igraph object.
+The underlying code of the import procedure is shown at the end.
+This should help users to learn importing data themselves.

 ## Quick example of SNAhelper

 ![](figures/snahelper.gif)